mathspp/mathspp/pages/02.blog/503-days-working-full-time-on-foss-lessons-learned/item.md

 ### 4 commandments for my work

 I remember making a couple of bigger pull requests that didn't go very well on the first try.
-I asked around for suggestions on how to handle these situations (when you're implementing a bigger feature or fixing a very difficult bug) and I ended up with four commandments considerations that I should always keep in mind when writing code.
+I asked around for suggestions on how to handle these situations (when you're implementing a bigger feature or fixing a very difficult bug) and I ended up with four commandments that I should always keep in mind when writing code.

  1. What's best for the developer? – When making design decisions, I should always think about what the people using my code will want and that's what should drive my decisions.